simon-bachhuber/jpos/readme.md

 r1, r2, infos = solve(acc1, gyr1, acc2, gyr2, phi, hz)
 # joint to imu1 vector in meters: r1.shape = 3
 # timeseries of joint to imu2 vector in meters: r2.shape = Nx3
+# both joint to imu1/2 vectors are given in coordinates of the local
+# sensor coordinate system
 ```